srl-labs/containerlab/docs/cmd/deploy.md

 When a subset of nodes is specified, containerlab will only deploy those nodes and links belonging to all selected nodes and ignore the rest.
 This can be useful e.g. in CI/CD test case scenarios, where resource constraints may prohibit the deployment of a full topology.

+Read more about [node filtering](../manual/node-filtering.md) in the documentation.

 ### Environment variables

 #### CLAB_RUNTIME